 Share your research and connect with experts.
 Build your profile, networks and skills to shape your future.
 We offer connections and training opportunities to help you realise your professional goals, whatever you decide to do next.
 As a researcher at Leeds, you can make connections, develop a range of professional skills and knowledge that can be useful in your career, through specialist raining including high-level transferable skills, helping you stand out in the job market.

 When you come to Leeds you’re joining a vibrant and welcoming community of researchers from around the world.
 You’ll find a host of opportunities to connect with others academically and socially, and there’s help on hand if you need it.
 Our dedicated Leeds Doctoral College supports you throughout your postgraduate research journey.
 It brings together all the support services and opportunities to enhance your research, your development, and your overall experience.

 Leeds has all you can expect from a major city and is surrounded by beautiful, accessible countryside.
 Our campus is located just a few minutes’ walk from Leeds city centre, giving you all the benefits of studying at a campus university and living close to a lively cosmopolitan city.

-We have a number of postgraduate scholarships available to home, EU and international students: we recommend you take a look at our scholarship finder to see the latest opportunities available to you.
+We have a number of postgraduate scholarships available to home, EU and international students: we recommend you visit the funding section of our research opportunities directory to find out more.

 We also have a number of externally funded research opportunities including our Doctoral Training Partnerships and Centres for Doctoral Training.